Finding Triangles or Independent Sets; and Other Dual Pair Approximations: Introduction

 The \textsc{3Sum} problem and its variants are quite relevant in the field of algorithm complexity.
 Although the \textsc{3Sum} problem itself does not seem to have practical applications, it has enjoyed wide interest due to numerous problems that can be reduced from it.
 Thus, lower bounds on \textsc{3Sum} imply lower bounds on several problems in computational geometry, dynamic graph algorithms, triangle listing, and others; see~\cite{GO12,GP18} for an enumeration of such problems.

-\paragraph{Graph parameters.} For a graph $G$, its \emph{arboricity} $\alpha(G)$ is the minimum number of edge-disjoint spanning forests into which $G$ can be decomposed~\cite{CN85}.
-For instance, it is known and easy to show that $\alpha(K_n)= \lceil n/2 \rceil$.
-A characterization of arboricity is provided by the following classic result~\cite{NW61,NW64,Tu61}; see also~\cite[p.~60]{Die97}.

-\begin{theorem} {\rm (Nash-Williams 1964; Tutte 1961)} A multigraph $G=(V,E)$ can be partitioned into at most $k$ forests if and only if every set $U \subseteq V$ induces at most $k(|U|-1)$ edges. \end{theorem}

-The \emph{degeneracy} $d(G)$ of an undirected graph $G$ is the smallest number $d$ for which there exists an \emph{acyclic orientation} of $G$ in which all the out-degrees are at most $d$.
-The degeneracy of a graph is linearly related to its arboricity, \ie, $\alpha(G)=\Theta(d(G))$; more precisely $ \alpha(G) \leq d(G) \leq 2\alpha(G)-1$; see~\cite{AYZ97,Epp94,LW70,ZN99}.

-Recall that testing whether a graph contains a triangle can be done in $O(m^{2\omega/(\omega+1)}) =O(m^{1.41})$ time by the algorithm of Alon, Yuster, and Zwick~\cite{AYZ97}.
-One can speculate~\cite{Pa10} that if $\omega=2$ then this task can be accomplished in $O(m^{4/3})$ time.
+Recall that testing whether a graph contains a triangle can be done in $O(m^{2\omega/(\omega+1)}) =O(m^{1.41})$ time by the algorithm of Alon, Yuster, and Zwick~\cite{AYZ97}; and so if $\omega=2$ this task can be accomplished in $O(m^{4/3})$ time.
 Exploiting the connection with \textsc{3Sum}, P\v{a}tra\c{s}cu obtained the following conditional lower bound (recall the meaning of ``\textsc{3Sum}-hard''):